E3SM-Project/Omega/components/omega/doc/design/Reductions.md

 type (for later reproducibility tests).
 A reference sum will be computed serially using the same reproducible algorithm as the global implementation.
 The basic test will compare the global sum with the reference serial sum.
+Because the data types include both host and device arrays, this will also test reductions on either location.
-  - tests requirement 2.1, 2.3, part of 2.8
+  - tests requirement 2.1, 2.3, part of 2.8, 2.9

 ### 5.2 Reproducibility